godaddy/godaddy.github.io/_posts/2018-10-02-mocking-soap-apis-in-functional-tests-using-nock.md

    service has a special handling for data returned by external service which contains products having last day of their free trial.

-Using real data became more of a pain for our CICD process.
+Using live APIs became more of a pain for our CICD process.
 It also made our CICD process slow and flaky.

 This is when we spent time looking at different options to fix the test